 Our History - 100 years of volunteer service

 In 1938, Engine Company No. 1 responded to a call at the First Reformed Church of Pompton Plains, one of the oldest churches in the nation and one where George Washington prayed with his troops during the Revolutionary War.
 Even without fire hydrants and water mains, Engine Company No. 1 was able to save the stone walls of the church.
 In 1957, Engine Company No.1 spent a week fighting a fire at the factory complex of the Pequannock Hard Rubber Co. in Butler, NJ.
 The fire company has transformed into one that is equipped to handle a multitude of disasters.
 As the world has evolved, Engine Company No. 1 has kept pace.
-With Pequannock's location in the flood plains, the engine company is well prepared for flood rescues and evacuations as well as heavy rescue situations.
+With Pompton Plains and Pequannock sections of town located in the flood plains, the engine company is well prepared for flood rescues and evacuations as well as heavy rescue situations.
 Firefighters are also trained to handle chemical and biohazard situations.

-Along with training programs geared towards our 21st Century world, Pequannock Engine Company No.1 has recently acquired a new 2015 Pierce Quint ladder truck and pumper to replace a 20-year-old truck.
-This truck will provide much needed flexibility and will allow the engine company to better serve the needs of the town in times when there are a limited number of fire fighters available.
+Along with training programs geared towards our 21st Century world, Pequannock Township Engine Company No.1 has recently acquired a new 2015 Pierce Quint ladder truck and pumper to replace a 20-year-old truck.
+This truck will provide much-needed flexibility and will allow the engine company to better serve the needs of the town in times when there are a limited number of firefighters available.
 Engine Company No. 1 has continued to rise to the occasion over the years, keeping up with the latest training and necessary equipment.

 50 Year Anniversary Newspaper Article from The Herald News, October 1964 https://www.newspapers.com/clip/34337451/in-1915-atwood-helped-found-volunteer/